Labeling patients may lead to seriously inappropriate care.

 Let us get to the heart of this page.
-We'll call the first patient Mrs Jones.
+We'll call the patient 1, Mrs Jones.
 When she was thirty-five years old she started getting stiffness and low back pain and pain on the soles of both feet.
 There's nothing unusual in that but her doctor thought an opinion from an rheumatologist was in order; no problem with that either.
 Xrays revealed bilateral heel spurs.

 Mrs Jones' rheumatoid factor was raised, but not high enough to be definitively diagnosed as inflammatory arthritis.
 Nevertheless, because of the by then chronic nature of the disease, a trial of very toxic medication was recommended.

 Mrs Jones has endured twenty five years of lower back and foot pain; whenever she consulted anyone, she was labelled again as a rheumatoid patient, and there was nothing to be done.
 Gradually, her liver swelled from the side effect of the medication that she continued to take.

-Our second patient we'll call Mrs Thomas.
-She has had chronic lower back pain for years.
+Patient 2 we'll call Mrs Thomas.
+She has had chronic lower back pain for a long time.
 Three years ago she took a tumble and it was much worse for a month, using analgesics prescribed by her doctor.